dagger/dagger/sdk/java/README.md

 ### Run pipeline with Dagger CLI

-To run a Java pipeline the Java SDK is needed as jar file containing all dependencies.
+To run a Java pipeline, the Java SDK is needed as a JAR file containing all dependencies.

-This self-contained jar can be built with this command:
+This self-contained JAR file can be built with this command:

 ```bash
 ./mvnw clean package -Pbigjar,release
 ```

-To run an sample the classpath has to contain the Java SDK jar and the samples jar.
+To run a sample, the classpath has to contain the Java SDK JAR file and the samples JAR file.

 The following command uses the Dagger CLI to start the ListEnvVars sample: